 Simon Baron-Cohen, a world renowned academic in the field of autism and who is Professor of Developmental Psychopathology at the University of Cambridge and Fellow at Trinity College, Cambridge (he is Director of the Autism Research Centre (ARC) in Cambridge) said of Action for Asperger’s in 2008 that it is a ‘valuable new resource’.

 Professor Tony Attwood (author of The Complete Guide to Asperger’s Syndrome, JKP, 2007) has this to say about Action for Asperger’s: ‘I think the idea of a counselling service for those affected by Asperger’s syndrome is an excellent idea.
 We desperately need experienced counsellors in this area and your webpage and service is addressing a need that is becoming increasingly recognized by both professionals and families affected by Asperger’s syndrome’.

 I hope I have apprised you sufficiently about me, my credentials, and my charity’s intentions.
-I am passionate about the plight of families and friendships that are under strain as a consequence of Asperger’s Syndrome being a feature in their day-to-day lives.
+I am passionate about the plight of those with autism and their families and their desire for a soothing and healing existence.
 Action for Asperger’s cannot ‘cure’, but can assuage, offer comfort, support, hope and belief, where and when it is needed.

 BACP Healthcare magazine, October 2016.
 What works when counselling autistic lives?

 This article first appeared in the October 2017 issue ofHealthcare Counselling and Psychotherapy Journal, published by the British Association for Counselling and Psychotherapy.
 BACP 2020©.